 - Double row of tabs.
 I have to confess that it is something that I do not use much, but the option is worth it.
 When we open many tabs, other browsers tend to shorten the size of them until we see nothing.
 In Vivaldi we can stack two on the bottom stack by simply moving one on top of the other (you have to get used to), but we can also stack them by domains.

-- Personalization.
+- Customization.
 Vivaldi has settings with many options, so many that it can be confusing, but practically everything is customizable, such as where to put the URL bar or the position of the tabs.

 - Gestures.
 This is something I use the most in Safari with its Trackpad, but Vivaldi also allows us to use gestures.
 They are more comfortable with a mouse, since you use the right click to activate them.
 For example, we can move pages forward or backward by sliding left or right while holding the right click.